HazielCancino/Automatic-File-Organizer/README.md

 ![Screenshot](assets/screenshot.png)

-A Python-based file organizer with a sleek cyberpunk-themed GUI.
+A Python-based file organizer with a sleek purple-themed GUI.
 It automatically organizes files into folders based on their type (e.g., images, documents, music).

 ## Features
 - Organizes files into customizable categories.
 - Logs all actions for easy tracking.
-- Modern and user-friendly GUI.
+- User-friendly GUI.

 ## How to Use
 1. Clone this repository: